liamscarratt-cloud/liamscarratt-cloud.github.io/_pages/teaching.md

 author_profile: true
 ---

-I currently run the first-year university chemistry course at **UNSW College** as its lecturer, alongside teaching tutorials and demonstrating for laboratory classes.
+I currently run the 1st Year University Chemistry course at **UNSW College** as its lecturer, alongside teaching tutorials and demonstrating for laboratory classes.
 My teaching practice is informed by ongoing research into the use of AI tools in chemistry education and pedagogy.

 Courses
 ------

-**First Year University Chemistry** — UNSW College (2024–present) Lectures, tutorials, and laboratory demonstrations for first-year university students.
+**1st Year University Chemistry** — UNSW College (2024–present)
+Lectures, tutorials, and laboratory demonstrations.

 Interactive Chemistry Education Tools
 ------